Water Damage Emergency Tips

 A Few Do's and Don'ts

 SERVPRO of Easton, Bethlehem and Whitehall understands the stress and chaos that water damage can bring to your property.
 After any size water damage situation, your primary focus should be the safety of your family.
+If you've experienced frozen pipes after an ice storm or a collapsed roof after too much snow, we're here to help.

 The first question you want to ask yourself, "Is it safe to stay in the house?"
 Potential electrical and "slip and fall" hazards are some of the most prevalent concerns.
 Give the professionals a call at the first sign of water damage to ensure safety of the property.
 Do not try to do things alone, ensure it is safe for you to perform and don't lift wet material as it can be heavy.
 Following these few tips as you wait for help from the professionals can help prevent further damage.